-Buildings where several bedrooms share a common kitchen, common bathroom, or both (sometimes known as "micro-apartments" or "single room occupancies") can be more affordable than standard apartments, because kitchens and bathrooms are expensive to build.
-The current code is confusing, with the distinction between Group Living, Household Living, and Single Room Occupancies hanging on obscure technical details that are not particularly meaningful.
+Buildings where several bedrooms share a common kitchen, common bathroom, or both can be more affordable than standard apartments, because kitchens and bathrooms are expensive to build.
+The current code is confusing with regard to Single Room Occupancies, which can be classified as Group Living, Household Living, or Retail Sales and Service uses depending on technical details.
 The proposed code clarifies that there are only two types of residential uses, Household Living and Group Living.
-The Single Room Occupancy use has been eliminated, but what could be done as single Room Occupancy under the current code could be accomplished as Group Living under the proposed code.
+References to Single Room Occupancy have been eliminated, but what could be done as single Room Occupancy under the current code can be accomplished as Group Living under the proposed code.
 These clarifications are made by changing definitions (33.910) and use category descriptions (33.920).